 It is defined as the resistance offered per unit volume of oil with known voltage applied.
 Its unit is Ohm-cm3.
 It is a measure of electrical insulating property.
 It should be high for insulating oil.
 If it is low then it means free ion and conductive contaminants are present in oil.
 Moisture can also affect this value.

-Limits for New Transformer before commissioning: 6 * 1012 Ohm-cm3
+For New Transformer before commissioning | 6 * 1012 Ohm-cm3 |

-Inservice Transformer: 0.1 * 1012 Ohm-cm3
+For Inservice Transformer | 0.1 * 1012 Ohm-cm3 |

 Dielectric Dissipation Factor (DDF):

 The dissipation factor is a measure of the quality of the oil.
 It is the tangent of the angle (Delta) by which the phase difference between applied voltage and resulting current deviates from 900 when the dielectric of the capacitor consists exclusively of insulating oil.
 It can measure dielectric loss in oil and hence the amount of energy dissipated as heat.
-It will be high if the oil has impurities, moisture, and ageing products like acids and sludges.
+It will be high if the oil has impurities, moisture, and aging products like acids and sludges.

 Low DDF means good oil, as it indicates low dielectric losses and low level of soluble polar ionic or colloidal contaminants.

-Limits: New oil: 0.002(max) at 900C (filtered oil)
+For New Oil | 0.002(max) at 900C (filtered oil) |

-Inservice Transformer: 0.2 max for V> 170 KV
+For Inservice Transformer | 0.2 max for V> 170 KV and, 1 max for V<170 KV |

 Corrosive Sulphur: